10 Accessible Hotels in Vancouver

 4. Coast Coal Harbour Vancouver Hotel by APA

-Located near picturesque Stanley Park, Coast Coal Harbour Hotel offers a contemporary West Coast vibe paired with a commitment to accessibility.
-This hotel features two mobility-accessible double rooms designed for comfort and ease.
-Elevators are equipped with verbal floor announcements and braille buttons, and the spacious interiors make manoeuvring mobility devices simple.
-The hotel also caters to service animals with an on-site dedicated dog relief area to ensure guests are cared for.
+Located near picturesque Stanley Park, Coast Coal Harbour Hotel offers a contemporary West Coast vibe.
+This hotel features a mobility-accessible, two double-bed room designed for comfort and ease, featuring roll in showers and emergency strobe lights.
+Elevators are equipped with verbal floor announcements and braille buttons, and interiors are designed to facilitate easy manoeuvring of mobility devices.
+The hotel also caters to service animals, with an on-site dedicated dog relief area.

 ➡️ Learn more: Coast Coal Harbour Accessibility